How to write an accomplishment statement

 You can use a mix of “Better” and “Best” throughout the resume.
 Use the examples below for ideas on how to compose effective accomplishment statements of your own.

-Examples of Quantitative Statements
+Examples of accomplishment statements

 - Reconciled end‐of‐day receipts with cash and credit transactions to account for daily sales averaging $1,500